Polaris Ranger Suspension: Adjustments, Additions, And Upgrades

-The suspension system on the Polaris Ranger can’t compare to something like an RZR, but for most riders, the stock Ranger suspension is good enough.
-Depending on the edition and year of your Ranger, you can adjust your suspension to match your style of riding and the terrain you’re driving over.
-Alternatively, you can also install aftermarket springs, shocks, and entire suspension systems in your ranger to improve its performance.
-Either way, we’ll give you our two cents as to the best Polaris Ranger suspension systems and setups.
+The suspension system on the Polaris Ranger can’t compete with the stock suspension parts on sport-style off-road vehicles like the RZR by Polaris, the Maverick X3 by Can-Am, and the Teryx by Kawasaki.
+But for most riders, the stock Polaris Ranger suspension setup is good enough for what the machine is typically used for.
+Depending on the edition and year of your Ranger -- be it a Polaris Ranger 570, an XP Ranger 800, or a special edition Trail Boss Ranger -- you can likely adjust its suspension to match both your riding style as well as the terrain over which you drive.
+Alternatively, you can also install aftermarket springs, shocks, and entire Polaris Ranger suspension systems in your UTV to improve its performance.
+Either way, here is our two cents about the best Polaris Ranger suspension systems, replacement Polaris Ranger suspension parts, and aftermarket Polaris Ranger suspension upgrades that you can install for a nicer ride in your off-road side-by-side.

 Adjusting The Suspension On Your Polaris Ranger

-You can move the shocks to the outward hole and give your rig some height and stiffness.
-If you’re looking for ground clearance but like soft suspension, our suggestion would be to get something like a 3” bracket lift.
-It’s cheap and leaves your suspension on the lowest setting while still giving you added height.
+You can move your Polaris Ranger shocks to the outer-most hole to give your rig added height and stiffness.
+Or if you’re looking for extra ground clearance but still want soft suspension, we would suggest something like a 3” bracket lift.
+Not only are these types of Polaris Ranger lift kits cheap and easy to install, but they also leave your suspension on the lowest settings while still giving you added height.

 Augmenting Your Polaris Ranger Suspension

-If adjusting your shock settings isn’t cutting it but you don’t want a full-blown aftermarket suspension setup for your Polaris Ranger, you may want to consider upgrading just the springs.
-S3 springs, for example, will give you more suspension travel as well as a slight lift.
-If you’re running a lift larger than 3-4 inches, there could be axle issues along the line if you stick with factory axles, but many riders change out their axles anyways to get the right angles and geometry in their Ranger.
-You can check your factory specs on the axle angle.
-You may be pushing the limits with a lift and HD springs, but aftermarket Ranger axles like the Rhino 2.0s have a larger angle ability than stocks.
+If you don’t want a full-blown aftermarket suspension setup for your Polaris Ranger but adjusting your shock settings isn’t cutting either, you may want to consider upgrading your Polaris Ranger suspension springs.
+S3 springs, for example, will not only give your Polaris Ranger suspension more travel, but also a slight lift as well.
+If you’re running a lift kit larger than 3-4 inches, there could be axle issues along the line if you stick with factory Polaris Ranger axles.
+However many riders upgrade their Polaris Ranger axles anyways to get the right angle and geometry in their UTV after lifting it.
+You can check your factory specs on the axle angle, and while you might be pushing the limits with a lift and HD springs, aftermarket Ranger axles like the Rhino 2.0s by SuperATV have a burlier build as well as wider angle capabilities than their stock counterparts.

-In terms of spring length, not all Polaris suspension springs are easily compatible with every year and edition of the Polaris Ranger.
-We’ve talked to many riders who though that the turbos are dual rate and XP’s are progressive rate springs.
-But the dual rate/progressive rate being turbo/1000 dependent actually depends on what year you have.
-Furthermore, they aren’t dual rate, they just have tender springs.
+In terms of spring length, not all aftermarket Polaris Ranger suspension springs are easily compatible with every year and edition of the Polaris Ranger.
+Many riders mistakenly though that the Turbo Polaris Rangers always come with dual rate springs, and the XP Polaris Rangers always come with progressive rate springs.
+Although this is somewhat true, if you investigate a bit further, you'll realize that the factory spring setup depends on the Polaris Ranger model year you get.
+Furthermore, the stock springs on Turbo Polaris Rangers aren't true dual rate springs, they just have tender springs.
 There is no doubt that the 2018+ Polaris Rangers are leaps and bounds more advanced than the older models where suspension is concerned.
-However, the stock shocks will not handle well under all circumstances.
+However the stock shocks will not handle well under all circumstances.

 Take the 2019 Polaris Ranger Crew as an example.
-If you’ve ever taken one for a spin, you’ll know that the more people you have in it, the better it rides, and the harder you push it, the more you appreciate the dual sway bars.
-If you aren't using the capacity of the machine, the shocks will likely be a little on the stiff side.
-Even on the softest setting and rebound, the shocks still seems a little slow.
-That said, even the crew has a light nimble feel in the woods, while the older Polaris Rangers felt more like driving a school bus.
-Although a Ranger will never perform like an RZR, you’ll still be able to hot foot your machine through some tight trails with enough practice.
+If you’ve ever taken one for a spin, you’ll know that the more people you have in it, the better it rides; and the harder you push it, the more you appreciate the dual sway bars.
+If you aren't maxing out the capacity of your machine, the shocks will likely be a little on the stiff side.
+Even on the softest setting and lowest rebound, the shocks still might seem a little slow.
+That said, even the Crew has a light nimble feel in the woods, while the older Polaris Rangers feel more like driving a school bus.
+Although a Ranger will never perform like an RZR, you’ll still be able to hot foot your machine through some tight trails with enough practice and the right Polaris Ranger suspension modifications!

 There are quite a few aftermarket suspension kits for the Polaris Ranger, such as the ones by Elka and Walker Evans.
 Another good company for aftermarket Polaris Ranger suspension kits is 814.
-They’re half the price of the other suspension kits, and arguably perform as good, if not better.
-They have both the Trail series for the trail riders, and Dominators for high speed applications.
+They’re half the price of other high-end Polaris Ranger suspension kits, and perform arguably as good if not better.
+They have both the Trail series Polaris Ranger suspension kits for all the trail riders out there, as well as the Dominator series Polaris Ranger suspension kits for those with a need for speed.

-With such suspension setups, you might need a limiter strap as the shocks have more travel than the suspension.
-The straps keep your axle from binding from too much angle.
-You can also get rid of the front sway bar to get more travel and a smoother ride.
-But with regards to the rear sway bar, most suspension manufacturers include a rear sway bar in the back that is set exactly where it needs to be.
-Any higher and it might be prudent to remove it in order to get the most droop out of your shocks, but these guys know what they’re doing and are ten steps ahead.
+With such Polaris Ranger suspension setups, you might need accessories like limiter straps, as the shocks have more travel than the suspension can accommodate.
+Limit straps keep your axles from binding due to increases in the ride angle.
+You can also remove the front sway bar to achieve more travel and a smoother ride.
+But with regards to the rear Polaris Ranger sway bar, most suspension manufacturers include one and position it in the back to be set exactly where it needs to be.
+If you go super big with your rear suspension, it might be prudent to remove your rear sway bar in order to get the most droop out of your shocks.
+However the folks at Elka, Wakler Evans, 814, and HCR Racing know what they’re doing, and are almost always thinking ten steps ahead.